Centre (ice hockey)

-The centre (or center in the United States) in ice hockey is a forward position of a player whose primary zone of play is the middle of the ice, away from the sideboards.
+The centre (or center in American English) in ice hockey is a forward position of a player whose primary zone of play is the middle of the ice, away from the sideboards.
 Centres have more flexibility in their positioning and therefore often end up covering more ice surface than any other player.
-Centres are ideally strong, fast skaters who are able to back-check quickly from deep in the opposing zone.
+Centres are ideally strong, fast skaters who are able to backcheck quickly from deep in the opposing zone.
 Generally, centres are expected to be gifted passers more so than goal scorers, although there are exceptions - typically larger centres who position themselves directly in front of the net in order to score off rebounds.
-They are also expected to have exceptional "ice vision", intelligence, and creativity.
+They are also expected to have exceptional "ice vision", Hockey IQ, intelligence, and creativity.
 They also generally are the most defensively-oriented forwards on the ice, as they are expected to play the role of the third player in defense, after the defencemen.
 Centres usually play as part of a line of players that are substituted frequently to keep fresh and keep the game moving.